Reporting to Parents

 The Curriculum Knowledge and Understanding judgements are as follows:

-As well as reporting on your son / daughter’s overall progress through the curriculum, in the Summer term you will receive your son / daughter’s end of year assessment score for subjects where written assessments occur.
-To help you interpret these scores, you will be provided with an average score and a range for the year group.
+As well as reporting on your son / daughter’s overall progress through the curriculum, in the summer term you will receive your son / daughter’s end of year assessment score for subjects where written assessments occur.
+To help you interpret these scores, you will be provided with a comparison to their expected level and a summary judgement.

 Reporting to parents at Key Stage 4